LordLiang/DrawingSpinUp/README.md

 Once we get the textured character, we use [Mixamo](https://www.mixamo.com) to rig it automatically.
 Then we can directly retarget a Mixamo motion onto the rigged character online.
 We can also use [rokoko-studio-live-blender](https://github.com/Rokoko/rokoko-studio-live-blender) to retarget a 3D motion (e.g., *.bvh, *.fbx) onto the rigged character offline.

+### Frame Rendering

 For convenience, here we offer an example [0dd66be9d0534b93a092d8c4c4dfd30a.zip]() and you can download it.
-Then run the rendering scripts:
+The 'animation/fbx_files/dab.fbx' and 'animation/fbx_files/jumping.fbx' are two retargeted animation files.
+Then we render frames by running the scripts:

 ```sh
 cd dataset/AnimateDrawings/preprocessed